 Pros: Organizations like PETA and Leaping Bunny are great because they’re a third party that verifies a company’s animal testing policy.
-This means that it’s someone else other than the company itself authenticating cruelty-free claims.
+This means that it’s someone else other than the company authenticating cruelty-free claims.

 Cons: But both programs are completely voluntary.
-So unless a company decides to apply and become certified, there’s really no way of knowing about the other hundreds of thousands of brands that choose not to go through certification.
+So unless a company decides to apply and become certified, there’s really no way of knowing about the other hundreds of thousands of other brands that choose not to go through certification.

 Cruelty-Free Bloggers’ List